HIIT versus HVIT Cardio Training Programs

 When a HIIT program says you should run "as fast as you can," it means just that.
 Don't hold anything back.
 It's that maximal effort that makes each interval so short, because to do more would simply be impossible.
 A typical HIIT interval lasts between 10 and 30 seconds.

-Many trainers don't actually teach HIIT programs.
+Many trainers don't teach HIIT programs.
 The work they have people do, during the interval, isn't as intense and the intervals last longer.
-The proper name for those type of programs is High Volume Interval Training or HVIT.
+The proper name for those types of programs is High-Volume Interval Training or HVIT.

 HVIT programs are designed to increase endurance.
 Each interval is done for longer durations and with lower weight that HIIT programs.
 An HVIT routine may have intervals that last at least 60 seconds, up to a full 4 minutes.
 The effort you put into each interval is also lower, often no more than 75% of what you're capable of.